 Demon AI?
 Interview with Oren Etzioni

-“AI evokes fear,“ Oren Etzioni explained at the opening of his talk “Artificial Intelligence: Fact, Fiction and Forecast“ at this year’s Vienna Gödel Lecture on 4 June 2019.
-TU Wien Informatics talked to Oren Etzioni, CEO of the Seattle-based Allen Institute for Artificial Intelligence and longterm professor at the University of Washington’s Computer Science department, about AI and its challenges.
+“AI evokes fear,“ Oren Etzioni gave his talk “Artificial Intelligence: Fact, Fiction and Forecast“ at this year’s Vienna Gödel Lecture on 4 June 2019.

 What is your view concerning the regulation of AI?